zbtolon/get-support/quick-case-response.md

   1. Contact {{site.data.keyword.Bluemix_notm}} Support by phone or chat:
     * By phone at +1-(866)403-7638.
     * By chat from the [Support Center ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/unifiedsupport/supportcenter){: new_window}.

- Chat is available only for premium and advanced support.
- {: note}

   2. Provide your existing case number and request to escalate the case.
   3. Provide the justification for escalation and the business impact of your problem or issue.